rebasing-xyz/rebot/README.md

 For more details about each module, please visit its README file.

-### Did you find a but or do you have a suggestion?
+### Did you find a bug or do you have a suggestion?
 Feel free to raise a [issue](https://github.com/rebase-it/rebot/issues/new) or send a email: just@rebase.it